 Visible type of water supply plumbing visible in the attic during the inspection.

 Water Pipes: None Visible

-Any attic water pipes were not visible during the inspection.
-They may be obscured or hidden from view behind insulation, framework, ductwork etc.
+Any attic potable water supply pipes were not visible during the inspection.
+They may be obscured or hidden from view behind insulation, framework, ductwork etc. Or even not installed through the attic.